megatank58/typit/README.md

 Discord bot to compile typst to PNG.

-## Usage

->NOTE: Message content intent is required for the bot to function.

 ## Requirements

+* Message content intent is required for the bot to function.
-typst installed and avaliable in PATH.
+* typst installed and avaliable in PATH.

 ## Usage